Talc-AI/search-bench/README.md

 Searchbench isn't an academic gold standard; instead, we hope it is a practical, thorough-as-can-be feedback tool built for anyone who cares more about users than leaderboards.

+For questions, feedback, or contributing, reach out to matt at talc.ai.